Tekuor/capstone/README.md

 ### Pre-requisites and Local Development
 Developers using this project should already have Python3, pip and node installed on their local machines.

+#### Frontend
+The frontend for this project can be found in this repository https://github.com/Tekuor/capstone_frontend#capstone-frontend
 #### Backend

 From the root folder run `pip install requirements.txt`.
 All required packages are included in the requirements file with environment variables in the setup.sh file.